Menu

 Matching funds will not be considered as a contribution toward dues.
 However, dues paid by an individual may be matched by an employer and the match will be considered as an unrestricted operating donation to Philanos.
 Donations toward operating costs are greatly appreciated!
 Contact us if you need information for your company's matching form.

-7. What do membership dues pay for?
+7. What do Affiliate dues pay for?

-Dues pay for Philanos' modest operating expenses, such as website and communications fees, webinars, and conference support.
+Dues help pay for Philanos' modest operating expenses, such as website and communications fees, webinars, and conference support.

 8. Are dues the only revenue for Philanos?